davidbradway/nightlighttreebright/README.md

 ### Joystick

-The joystick is a 5 way button: up, down, left, right, and center (push in) then you can reprogram the usage any way you'd like.
-We have setup the button for you in the nightlighttreebright firmware to adjust LED brightness and choose lullabies or white nose.
+The joystick is a 5 way button: up, down, left, right, and center (push in).
+You can reprogram the usage any way you'd like.
+I have set up the button in the nightlighttreebright firmware to adjust LED brightness and choose lullabies or white noise and turn the features on and off.

 |DIR   | PIN |
 |:---  |:--- |